kubernetes/enhancements/keps/0001-kubernetes-enhancement-proposal-process.md

 New KEPs can be checked in with a file name in the form of `draft-YYYYMMDD-my-title.md`.
 As significant work is done on the KEP the authors can assign a KEP number.
-This is done by taking the next number in the NEXT_KEP_NUMBER file, incrementing that number, and renaming the KEP.
 No other changes should be put in that PR so that it can be approved quickly and minimize merge conflicts.
 The KEP number can also be done as part of the initial submission if the PR is likely to be uncontested and merged quickly.